PaulWheatcroft/CarpBuzz/README.md

 ## Testing

+A code review was posted in the Code Institute peer-code-review channel.

+A number of people I know carried out user testing.
+This resulted in a number of bugs found and fixed and usability improvements.

+Functional testing was carried out against every element to ensure everything worked and was linked as expected before user tested was started.
+This was recorded in [functional-testing.xlsx](functional-testing.xlsx).
+Another tab was added after user testing to regression test functionality following changes through the user testing feedback.### Validation
 Python code was tested for PEP8 compliancy with no issues http://pep8online.com HTML was tested though https://validator.w3.org/ by copying and pasting in the page source for each page.
 This raised on error that I've accepted.
 Accepted error: